 To some street skaters stone ledges are the holy grail of skateboarding.

-Just think about the downtown of any city.
+Think about the downtown of any city.
 The high-rises have awesome plazas filled with stone ledges.
 Stone also gives a good feel when grinding.
 It grinds smoother than concrete but not as icy as metal.
-When it grinds nice it grinds really nice.
+When it grinds nice it grinds nice.

 Most skaters call stone ledges marble.
 This is not quite right.
 Marble is too soft to stand up to skateboarding.
 Most stone ledges are made of granite which is much harder.
 Another hard stone is basalt.